mtlouie-unm/aolme/Hidden-Two-Stream/README.md

 bash hts_test.sh
 ```

-After you get both spatial and hidden predictions, the late fusion code is in folder ./test, run late_fusion.m to get the final two stream predictions.
+After you get both spatial and hidden predictions, the late fusion code is in folder ```./test```, run ```late_fusion.m``` to get the final two stream predictions.
 Although, this is MATLAB code and will NOT run within the Singularity Container.
-You will need to move th late_fusion.m file and the .mat files outside of the HTS directory and test outside.
+You will need to move th ```late_fusion.m``` file and the ```.mat``` files outside of the HTS directory and test outside.
 This inconvience is due to licensing of MATLAB inside of a container.